 Students who are on reserve in the military and are involuntarily called to active duty due to national emergencies may withdraw from courses and the University at any time during the term.
-Along with a letter of intent to withdraw, the student must submit a copy of his or her military orders.
 Transcripts will be coded as "WM" (withdrawal due to military service) for withdrawals that occur after the add/drop period.
-The student will receive a 100% tuition refund.
+The student will receive a 100 percent tuition refund.
 No withdrawal fees will be charged.

-If the involuntary withdrawal occurs during the period of a term where the grade of Incomplete ("I") could be granted, students may request an Incomplete from the professor.
-All appropriate rules for incomplete courses apply, with one exception: If the student still is on active duty when the expiration date to complete the course and remove the Incomplete occurs, the grade will default to "WM" (rather than "F") and a full refund will be made to the student.
+If the involuntary withdrawal occurs during the period of a term where the grade of "I," indicating incomplete work, could be granted, students may request a grade of incomplete from the professor.
+All appropriate rules for incomplete courses apply with one exception: If the student is still on active duty when the expiration date to complete the course and revoke the incomplete occurs, the grade will default to "WM" (rather than "F") and a full refund will be made to the student.